 If you do, it might be time to go looking for customers in different places.
-Instead of listing products for sale on marketplaces (Etsy, Shopify) and social media (Facebook, Instagram), you can sell your products directly to fellow small business owners.
+Instead of listing products for sale on marketplaces (like Etsy or Goimagine) and social media (Facebook, Instagram, or TikTok), you can sell your products directly to fellow small business owners.

 10 Handmade Products to Sell to Local Businesses

 It is customary for realtors to give a thank you gift to clients upon purchasing a home.
 If you create floating frames or wooden signs, you may be able to sell “Welcome” or “New Home” themed signs or wall decor to your local realtors.
 Each time a realtor sells a home, they return to you to purchase again.

 Consider approaching your local bakery about custom made cupcake toppers or cake toppers.
 If you create custom stencils with your Silhouette or Cricut, your local store may also be interested in using them in their kitchen.

 Photographers are often in need of signs and photo props to use during their photo shoots.
 Photographers will need different props depending on the season, so partnering with one could lead to steady work throughout the year.